Dry, gentle on the material, standard-compliant - for reproducible cleanliness tests directly on the component or in the process.

-Particle extraction is carried out by suctioning the dry adhering particles from component surfaces or from specific control areas.
-The particles are loosened from the surface with nozzles, extracted and specifically collected or deposited on sample carriers such as laboratory bottles, analysis filters or particle traps.
+Particle extraction is carried out by extracting dry adhering particles from component surfaces or from specific inspection areas.
+For this purpose, the particles are loosened from the surface and extracted using a suction nozzle, brush nozzle or surface nozzle.
+They are then specifically collected or deposited on

-The main extraction processes include:
+The main extraction methods include

 Pressure-rinsing